imranzaheer612/memories-app/README.md

 # Memories

-Building a react app helps you save your memories (stories)
+Building a MERN app that helps you save your memories (stories).

+You can **take a look** at the [memobooks.herokuapp.com](websitehttps://memobooks.herokuapp.com/)

 ## Description

-This project is in work.
+Tools used build the project are listed here.

-* Material UI (used)
+* Material UI & SCSS.
-* Redux (pending,  props drilling is used yet)
-* Backend (Node, Express, Mongodb)
+* Backend (Node, Express, Mongodb, Firebase, Multer).
-* Firebase used as middleware for uploading images
+* Firebase is used as middleware for uploading images.
+* Viewport image rendering applied.

 ## Overview

-Home UI
+Home UI showing all uploaded stories

 ![home-ui](./images/home-ui.jpg)